FidelDworp/Room/README.md

 # Room
-Room control sketch development for iTroniX PhotoniX shield with peripherals
+Complete Particle Photon based home-automation system: Lighting, Heating, Ventilation, Access control.
+For each Room there is a control sketch for the iTroniX PhotoniX shield with peripherals (Roomsense, Options, Extended peripherals...